Menithal/Blender-Metaverse-Addon/README.md

 ## If you use the git repository:

-Make sure to `git submodule init` and `git submodule update` as we are using an external add on to bind shapkeys to new model.
+Make sure to `git submodule init` and `git submodule update` as we are using an external add on to bind shapekeys to new model.

 Copy `metaverse_tools` folder to your Blender Addons Directory.